thomluther/ha-anker-solix/INFO.md

 > [!NOTE]
 > When using a shared system account for the integration, device detail information is limited and changes are not permitted.
-Therefore shared system account users may get presented no changeable and only a subset of entities by the integration.
+Therefore shared system account users may get presented no control entities and only a subset of entities by the integration.

 ## Anker account limitation and usage recommendations

-Usage of the same Anker account in the integration and the Anker mobile app at the same time is not possible due to security reasons enforced by Anker.
-For more details refer to the Anker Account information in the [README](README.md).
-Therefore, it is recommended to create a second account and use one in the integration and the other one in the mobile app.
+Prior August 2025, usage of the same Anker account in the integration and the Anker mobile app at the same time was not possible due to security reasons enforced by Anker.
+Therefore, it was recommended to create a second account and use one in the integration and the other one in the mobile app.
 For instructions to create a second account and share the system, see [How to create a second Anker Power account](#how-to-create-a-second-anker-power-account).
+**This Anker account usage limitation was relaxed end of June 2025** and a second account for integration usage is no longer mandatory.
+For more details refer to the [Anker Account information in the README](README.md#anker-account-information).

 Following is the integration configuration dialog:

 ![configuration][config-img]

-**Attention:**
+> [!IMPORTANT]

-System members cannot manage any devices of the shared system or view any of their details.
+> System members cannot manage any devices of the shared system or view any of their details.
 You can only see the system overview in the app.
 Likewise it is the same behavior when using the Api: You cannot query device details with the shared account because you don't have the required permissions for this data.
 However, a shared account is sufficient to monitor the overview values through the integration without being restricted for using the main account in the Anker app to manage your device settings if needed.

+### Previous work around to overcome parallel usage restriction of owner account (NO longer required since August 2025)

-A work around to overcome this limitation for using the owning account in the HA integration has been implemented via an Api switch in the `account` device.
-When disabled, the integration stops any Api communication for that account.
-During that time, you can use the owning account again for login through the Anker app and modify device settings or perform firmware upgrades as needed.
-Afterwards, you can re-activate Api communication in the integration again, which will automatically re-login and continue reporting data for that account.
-While the Api switch is off, all sensors related to this Anker account will become unavailable to avoid reporting of stale data.
+A work around to overcome the previous account usage limitation had been implemented via an Api switch in the `account` device.
+When disabled, the integration stops any Api communication for the account configured in the hub entry.
+During that time, you could use the same account again for login through the Anker app and regain full control to modify device settings or perform firmware upgrades as needed.
+Afterwards, you could re-activate Api communication in the integration again, which automatically logged in the integration client to continue reporting data for that account.
+While the Api switch is off, all sensors related to this Anker account (hub entry) will become unavailable to avoid reporting of stale data.

 To simplify usage of this workaround, please see [Automation to send and clear sticky, actionable notifications to your smart phone based on Api switch setting](#automation-to-send-and-clear-sticky-actionable-notifications-to-your-smart-phone-based-on-api-switch-setting) for an example automation, which sends a sticky mobile notification when the Api switch was disabled, using actionable buttons to launch the Anker App directly from the notification.
 It provides also actionable buttons to re-enable the switch again and clear the sticky notification.
 This avoids forgetting to re-enable your data collection once you are finished with your tasks in the Anker mobile app.